 Stained Glass Patina Coverage Calculator

-Calculate how much patina solution you need for stained glass projects based on solder line length and lead came type.
+Calculate patina solution needed for stained glass projects from solder line length and lead came type.

 What patina does for stained glass: